cms-tau-pog/TauFW/PicoProducer/README.md

 ### Why do my jobs take so long ?

-Make sure that `nfilesperjob` in the configuration is small enough.
+Make sure that `nfilesperjob` in the configuration is small enough, or split large files by limiting the number of events per job with `--maxevts`.

-Furthermore, file connections to GRID can often be slow.
+Furthermore, open file connections to GRID can often be slow.
-One immediate solution to this is to pass the "prefetch" option, `-p`, which first copies the input file to the local working directory, and removes it at the end of the job:
+One immediate solution to this is to pass the "prefetch" option, `--prefetch`, which first copies the input file to the local working directory, and removes it at the end of the job:
 ```
-pico.py submit -c mutau -y 2018 -p
+pico.py submit -c mutau -y 2018 --prefetch
 ```
 If you repeatedly run on the same nanoAOD files that are stored on the GRID, consider doing a skimming step to reduce their file size and save them on a local storage system for faster connection.

-Note: In the future, event-based splitting will be added to break up large input nanoAOD files into smaller pieces per job.